 Methods

-Tethys v1.3.126 was used to downscale the water withdrawals and consumption outputs from GCAM.
-GCAM produces water withdrawals and consumptions outputs for 32 regions for the domestic, mining, power generation, industry, and livestock sectors and for 434 region-basin intersections for the irrigation sector as shown in Figure 2.
-These outputs are downscaled onto a 0.5o by 0.5o grid as shown in Figure 3.
+GCAM produces water withdrawal and consumption outputs for 32 regions for the domestic, mining, power generation, industry, and livestock sectors and for 434 region-basin intersections for the irrigation sector as shown in Figure 2.
+Tethys v1.3.126 was used to downscale the water withdrawals and consumption outputs from GCAM onto a 0.5o by 0.5o grid as shown in Figure 3.
 Of the 259,200 possible grid cells at this resolution (360 x 720), only the 67,420 cells categorized as land are considered.
+The Tethys outputs focus only on demand-side dynamics, so they make no distinctions regarding the water supply sources used to meet the demands (i.e., surface water, groundwater, desalinated water), though GCAM does make this distinction.